xrdocs/ncs5500/_tutorials/ncs5500-fabric-redundancy-tests.md

 | NCS5508 | 2 | 2 |
 | NCS5516 | 6 | 3 |

 Regardless of the generation, each router is using 6 fabric cards.
-They can operate with less than 6 but it could be at the expend of the bandwidth of some line cards.
+They can operate with less than 6 but it could be at the expense of the bandwidth of some line cards.
 That's what we will detail in this blog post.

 ## Theory